reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 ::::testQ
 How do you write an application in Reach that runs arbitrarily long, like a game of Rock, Paper, Scissors that is guaranteed to not end in a draw?
 1. This is not possible, because all Reach programs are finitely long;
-1. You can use a `{!reach} while` loop that runs until the outcome of the game is decided.
+1. You can use a `{!rsh} while` loop that runs until the outcome of the game is decided.

 :::testA
-2; Reach supports `{!reach} while` loops.
+2; Reach supports `{!rsh} while` loops.
 :::

 ::::

 ::::testQ
-When you check if a program with a `{!reach} while` loop is correct, you need to have a property called a loop invariant.
+When you check if a program with a `{!rsh} while` loop is correct, you need to have a property called a loop invariant.
 Which of the following statements have to be true about the loop invariant?
-1. The part of the program before the `{!reach} while` loop must establish the invariant.
+1. The part of the program before the `{!rsh} while` loop must establish the invariant.

 1. The condition and the body of the loop must establish the invariant.
 1. The negation of the condition and the invariant must establish any properties of the rest of the program.